jcridev/mdde/mdde/README.md

 This is the code that presents MDDE environment to the learners.
 It is the layer between a reinforcement learning framework and the data distribution infrastructure.

-This is the place where behavior of the agents, scenarios and the reward functions are defined.
+This is the place where the behavior of the agents, scenarios, and reward functions are defined.

 - [Installation](#installation)
   - [Environment](#environment)